Menopause Mystery: Why Do Female Killer Whales Experience The Change Of Life?

 As a female grows older and starts having calves that stay with her, however, she develops more kinship ties to those around her.
 "It may be that older females are more likely to share, and younger females are less likely to share food," says Croft.
 That would mean younger females would have more resources to lavish on their own calves.

 It's clear that in these whales, older females play an important role in the survival of not just their own calves, but all of the family members they live with.
-"If an old female dies, her son's risk of dying in the year following her death is over eight times higher than if his mother was still alive," says Croft, "and these are adult sons, these are not juveniles, these are thirty-year-old, fully-grown males."
+"If an old female dies, her son's risk of dying in the year following her death is over eight times higher than if his mother was still alive," says Croft, "and these are adult sons, these are not juveniles, these are 30-year-old, fully grown males."

 The idea that older females safeguard and enhance their genetic legacy by protecting and providing for their children and grandchildren has been an influential explanation for why menopause evolved.
 It's known as the Grandmother hypothesis, and was developed by anthropologists who studied hunter-gatherer cultures.